Miguel Mostto: Club career

 Mostto was born in Ica, Peru.
 He was signed by Barnsley on a two-year deal from Cienciano for a fee thought to be in the region of £350,000 to £400,000, the largest transfer fee paid by Barnsley since signing Neil Shipperley in 1999.
-He scored his first goal for Barnsley in a friendly with Barnsley winning 3–1 win over Buxton.
+He scored his first goal for Barnsley in a friendly with Barnsley winning 3–1 over Buxton.
 His first league goal came in a 1–1 home draw against Burnley.

 On 12 February 2008, Mostto left for his homeland to join up with former club Coronel Bolognesi on loan, but returned to Oakwell in time for the start of the 2008–09 Football League Championship season.

 Mostto left Barnsley in October to return home to tend to his ill son.
 Reds boss Simon Davey granted the Peruvian indefinite leave to be with him.

 Mostto bagged his second goal in Barnsley colours in the 2–1 win over Watford with a neat finish which would tie the game at 1–1 before Stephen Foster's winner.
 He then left Barnsley to return to Peru with Total Chalaco on 7 January 2009 for an undisclosed fee.